sighupio/getting-started/distro-on-vms/README.md

         taints: []
 ```

-Next we need to define the masters node and the worker nodes.
+Next we define the masters node and the worker nodes.
 The FQDN that will be used for each node will be the concatenation of the name and the `.spec.kubernetes.dnsZone` field.

 For example, `master1` will become `master1.example.tld`.

 #### Custom registry for Kubernetes core components images

 We can override the URL of the registry where to pull images from for the Kubernetes core components (kube-apiserver, kube-controller-manager, kube-scheduler, kube-proxy, coredns).
 The host is mandatory, while the port is optional.
-For mirrors of the official registry, append `/fury/on-premises` at the end (the default value is `registry.sighup.io/fury/on-premises`).
+For mirrors of the official SIGHUP Distribution registry, append `/fury/on-premises` at the end (the default value is `registry.sighup.io/fury/on-premises`).

 ```yaml
 spec: